JackSzwergold/Writing/memories/Going to My First Comic Convention and Getting Ripped Off.md

 ***

+A few weeks passed, and school had ended.
+While not exactly summer, it was a nice spring day when I got a call from a friend asking if I wanted to go to a comic convention in the city.

+***

 *Going to My First Comic Convention and Getting Ripped Off (c) Copyright by Jack Szwergold; written on May 19, 2018.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*